csdwren/PReNet/README.md

 bash test_real.sh     # test PReNet on real rainy images
 ```
 All the results in the paper are also available at [BaiduYun](https://pan.baidu.com/s/1Oym9G-8Bq-0FU2BfbARf8g).
-You can place the downloaded results into `./results/`, and compute all the [evaluation metrics](statistic/) in this paper.
+You can place the downloaded results into `./results/`, and directly compute all the [evaluation metrics](statistic/) in this paper.

 ### 2) Training